nicholas-johnson/deobfuscator/README.md

 # Email Deobfuscator #

-A jQuery plugin that renders a mailto link from an obfuscated email to deter spambots
+A jQuery plugin that renders a mailto link from an obfuscated email to deter spambots.

 ### What does it do? ##